dotnet/docs/docs/csharp/whats-new/tutorials/static-abstract-interface-methods.md

 :::code language="csharp" source="./snippets/staticinterfaces/Utilities.cs" id="MidPoint":::

 Any type that implements the `INumber` interface must include a definition for `operator +`, and `operator /`.
 The denominator is defined by `(T.One + T.One)` to create the value `2` for any numeric type.
 The readonly properties `Zero` and `One` are also implemented by every type that implements `INumber`.
 Using that property rather than `2` forces the denominator to be the same type as the two parameters.
+Note that this implementation has the potential for overflow if `left` and `right` are both large enough values.
+There are alternative algorithms that can avoid this potential issue.

 You define static abstract members in an interface using familiar syntax: You add the `static` and `abstract` modifiers to any static member that doesn't provide an implementation.
 The following example defines an `IGetNext<T>` interface that can be applied to any type that overrides `operator ++`: